letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-app.md

 ### Create your Dockerfile

-Apps on Disco run inside Docker containers.
+Apps on disco run inside Docker containers.
 We need a Dockerfile to build the image that will be used by those containers.
 If you've never worked with Docker or `Dockerfile`, the general idea is that the `Dockerfile` will build everything needed to run the app, so that we can use it later to execute the app.
 You can see it as a `makefile` to build binaries that you'll later use when you want to run the app.

 For this example, in Python, we'll use the official Python image from Docker Hub.
 Just create a file named `Dockerfile` at the root of your repository.